sohomdatta1/jsapi-challenges/README.md

 - https://github.com/Walid-Berrouk/NiteCTF_2k22_Write-Ups/tree/master/web/Undocumented_js-api
 - https://crt.sh/?q=jsapi.tech (List of all solutions)

 > *NOTE*: niteCTF servers are offline, however, I have no intention of taking down the two challenge websites (https://challenge.jsapi.tech and https://chall1.jsapi.tech) or the related DNS entries.
 Feel free to use these domains if you are specifically intrested in following along with the writeups or solving the challenge locally.
+That being said, I'm not paying to renew these domains, so don't expect them to be around in niteCTF 2023++.